 What do I do if I become a victim of IRS tax scams?

-If you are a victim of an IRS scam, report the tax scam to the IRS, freeze your credit report, and review your credit accounts for suspicious activity.
-Reporting IRS tax scams can help prevent others from falling victim and possibly bring the scammers to justice.
+If you fall victim to an IRS scam, report it to the IRS, freeze your credit, and monitor your key financial accounts and credit report for suspicious activity.
+Reporting IRS tax scams can help prevent others from falling victim in the future.

 What was the COVID-19 relief fund tax scam?